Burhan7777/InstaBuddyNew/WTDN.md

 6) Change the icons of profile: DONE
 7) Change the width of multiple posts icon: DONE
 8) Previous posts button (See if possible):
-9) Instagram button on appbar of profile screen which takes to profile:
+9) Instagram button on appbar of profile screen which takes to profile: DONE
 10) Favourite button to fav the account:
 11) Create history of search:
 12) Create favourites page: